Why Are Valves Important?

 A valve is a fitting that regulates the flow of a fluid (be it gas or liquid) through a passageway.
 It does so by blocking, partially obstructing, or opening the passage.
 Their name comes from Latin, meaning to turn (fun fact, the automotive company VOLVO gets its name from the same Latin verb).
 The simplest form of a valve is the so-called check valve.
 It is also a very ancient design.
 It consists of a flap, hinged on one side, free on the other.
 What it does is it stops the flow of the fluid in one direction, while allowing it in the opposite direction.

-Check other blog: Do you know if your safety Valves are safe?
+Check other blogs: Do you know if your safety Valves are safe?

 Various types of valves are required in many industries in order to regulate the fluid flow within that system.
 Valves can be manually operated or they can have an actuator to change and control the valve opening.
 The actuator may be pneumatically, hydraulically, or electrically operated.